mcclane/mpi_command_distributor/README.md

 Distributes commands in chunks to be run on an MPI implementing cluster and retrieves the return codes of the commands.
 This is intended to be simple and generic.

-Some general MPI patterns and code was adapted from [a capstone project that does the same thing](https://github.com/lrbrantley/MPiDock)
+Some general MPI patterns and code were adapted from [a capstone project that does the same thing](https://github.com/lrbrantley/MPiDock)

 ## Why?